mizztgc/infinitas-for-linux/README.md

 Q: I have no sound!

 A: The game process is probably trying to run at a sample rate of 48kHz, which is the reason for having no sound.
-You can confirm this by running the command `pactl list sink-inputs`, and checking the `node.rate` to see if it reports a value of `1/48000`.
+You can confirm this by running the command `pactl list sink-inputs`, and checking `node.rate` to see if it reports a value of `1/48000`.
 In order to have the game output audio, set your sample rate within PipeWire to 44.1kHz.
-This script will automatically do that for you, but it may not work all the time.
+This script will automatically do that for you, *but it may not work all the time*.